 Add tumbled flagstone flooring and a hand-carved stone basin for extra layers of texture and interest.

 15. Match the tub to the size of your space

 A freestanding bath is a classic in country bathrooms, and can feature in a smaller ensuite as well as a larger family space.

-Showers are often tucked at the back of the bathroom out of the way, but they can still make an impact.
-Placing tiles in an unstructured format is a brilliant way to achieve a softer, more fluid injection of colour – and add modernity to a traditional country bathroom.
+Shower rooms are often tucked at the back of the bathroom out of the way, but they can still make an impact.
+Placing bathroom floor tiles in an unstructured format is a brilliant way to achieve a softer, more fluid injection of color – and add modernity to a country bathroom.

 Here, tiles from Bert & May are carried vertically and horizontally, drawing the eye into the room and putting the shower firmly in the spotlight.
 Hexagonal tiles are ideal when connecting two materials.
 Pair pattern with plain to really emphasize shapeliness.

 The undulating design creates a stunning backdrop for the bathroom suite – here, a mix of contemporary and period-style sanitary ware from BC Designs.